 When severe weather is forecast, there’s lots you can do to protect your garden and the outside of your house from the elements.
 Our checklist will help you get prepared quickly before the bad weather hits.

 Consider future-proofing your garden and house exterior for autumn and winter.
-Check out our article on how to protect your garden from bad weather with more long-term considerations and investments.

 Store items such as tools and gardening equipment, into your shed or weatherproof garden storage.
 Ensure electrical power tools are raised from the ground, for example on a shelf in your shed, to avoid damage if your shed floods or leaks during heavy rain.